 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients prescribed antianxiety drugs.
-Antianxiety drugs are given to patients suffering from anxiety or depression.
+This indicates the percent of patients who were prescribed antianxiety drugs.
+These drugs are commonly given to residents experiencing anxiety and depression.

 Managing Depression Among Residents

 In Brethren Retirement Community, 21.39% of Patients

 This tells you the percent of residents demonstrating symptoms of depression.
 High levels of depression could indicate a lower level of care.

 This is the percent of patients who have received the flu and pneumonia vaccines.
 Higher vaccination rates should be demanded by residents.